skovmand/mailchimp-laravel/README.md

 ```

-However, you can also instantiate the Mailchimp client using
+You can also instantiate the Mailchimp client using:

 ```$mailchimp = App::make('Mailchimp');```

 ## Setup